The Proud2Be campaign aims to offer positive messages from a diverse mix of role models to inspire all LGBTQ+ people to be proud of who they are.

 In 2013, we added English and Russian captions to the majority of the Proud2Be videos, making the Proud2Be message more

-accessible particularly to people who are deaf or hard of hearing and LGBTQIA+ people in Russia who are currently being jailed, beaten and terrorized under President Putin’s regime.
+accessible particularly to people who are deaf or hard of hearing and LGBTQ+ people in Russia who are currently being jailed, beaten and terrorized under President Putin’s regime.

 If you would like to join the campaign please CLICK HERE